Understanding private credit: how it works, benefits and risks

 3. Credit opportunities

 Historical returns from credit opportunities have surpassed 12% during and after periods of market volatility.
-In Mercer’s view, this strategy is more appealing as a return-enhancer within growth portfolios opportunitistically, and in the wake of broader market volatility.
+This strategy could be more appealing as a return-enhancer within growth portfolios opportunitistically, and in the wake of broader market volatility.

 Distressed debt